 What Is a Project Charter?

 A Project Charter provides a big picture overview of the project and often does double-duty as the business case.
-According to the Project Management Institute, the organization that puts out the Project Management Body of Knowledge (PMBOK), a project charter organizes and documents a project’s needs and expected outcomes.
+According to the Project Management Institute (PMI® ), the organization that puts out the text, A Guide to the Project Management Body of Knowledge (PMBOK® Guide), a project charter organizes and documents a project’s needs and expected outcomes.
 This resource helps provide a foundation for basing project decisions and ensuring they are in line with company goals.
 As such, it should include success metrics, how to accomplish the project, key players, and goals.
 It’s imperative to work with team members to help define these attributes before getting started.